mochatek/frolang/README.md

-# 🐸 FroLang v0.0.1
+# 🐸 FroLang v0.1.0
-FroLang is a toy language created for the sole purpose of learning how to build an interpreter and to sharpen my Go skills.
+FroLang is an interpreted toy language created for the sole purpose of learning how to build an interpreter and to sharpen my Go skills.

 <p align="center">
   <img src="https://github.com/mochatek/frolang/blob/master/logo.png" alt="Logo" />